-Mercy Family Care
+Mercy Health - Family Care

 Children may be diagnosed with a wide variety of illnesses that are likely to limit normal life-expectancy, including severe birth defects, genetic disorders, brain damage, progressive neurological or metabolic disorders, major organ failure, HIV, cystic fibrosis or cancer.
-The Mercy Family Care core interdisciplinary team is led by Pam Oatis, M.D., Medical Director.
+The Mercy Health - Family Care core interdisciplinary team is led by Pam Oatis, M.D., Medical Director.
 Our lifespan approach to palliative care within a uniquely Catholic healthcare perspective has become well developed and shared with interdisciplinary providers throughout our hospital system, our region and the Midwest.